Five Signs Of ADHD To Look For In Adults

 Online therapy with BetterHelp

-You may find that you’re struggling with other challenges, such as personality disorders, anxiety disorders, or depression as a result of ADHD.
+You may find that you’re struggling with other challenges, such as personality disorders, anxiety disorders, or depression, as a result of ADHD.
 In this case, working with an online mental health professional can be beneficial for addressing your concerns.
-You can connect with a licensed therapist through BetterHelp, an online counseling platform.
-ADHD can make it hard to plan ahead or get into a routine.
-Online therapy allows you to schedule sessions according to your availability, giving you flexibility and greater control over your therapeutic experience.
-You won’t have to spend time driving long distances to your sessions as you can connect from the comfort and safety of your own home.
+You can connect with a licensed therapist through an online platform such as BetterHelp.

-How online therapy supports those with ADHD and other mental disorders
+How online therapy supports people with ADHD and other mental disorders

-Online therapy can be effective for managing the symptoms associated with ADHD but can also be helpful for treating other disorders.
-In a 2022 study, researchers found that digital-based therapy was “more effective than a waiting list in improving attention deficit and social function of adults and children with ADHD.”
-They found that the positive results experienced by participants tended to last for a long time without the fear of side effects that can come along with treatment plans involving medication.
+Online therapy can be effective for managing the symptoms associated with ADHD, and can also be helpful for treating other disorders.
+In a 2022 study, researchers found that digital-based therapy was effective “in improving attention deficit and social function of adults and children with ADHD.”
+They also noted that there were fewer side effects to therapy-based treatment than medication-based treatment.

 Takeaway

-Whether you’ve been living with this developmental disorder since you were a child or have recently been diagnosed in adulthood using psychological tests, it’s important to know that this disorder can be managed.
-If you’d like to explore which treatment options are available to you and might be most effective, it’s important to speak with your doctor.
-Additionally, an online therapist can help you address any mental disorders or mental health concerns that come along with ADHD, including conditions like anxiety and depression.
+Whether you’ve been living with a diagnosis of attention-deficit/hyperactivity disorder (ADHD) since you were a child or have only recently been diagnosed in adulthood through psychological tests, it’s important to know that this disorder can be managed.
+If you’d like to explore which treatment options are available to you and might be most effective, speak with your doctor.
+Additionally, support groups or even an online therapist can help you address any comorbid mental disorders or other mental health concerns that come along with ADHD, including mental health conditions like anxiety and depression.
 A diagnosis of ADHD does not need to be something that stands in your way of accomplishing the goals and dreams that you have for your life.
-In fact, with the right treatment and support, it can spur you forward to achieve even more.
+In fact, with the right treatment and support, some people are able to embrace the silver lining of their symptoms and achieve more.

 Gain a better understanding of ADHD